J1mmySE24/recipe-recommender/docs/Project 2 Rubrics.md

 <td>Does your software use an accepted coding standard<br />
 or convention?</td>
 <td>3</td>
-<td>Our software likely adheres to accepted coding standards, particularly for JavaScript, <br />
+<td>Our software adheres to accepted coding standards, particularly for JavaScript, <br />
 Python, CSS, HTML, and Docker.
 Following conventions like camelCase for JavaScript variables, <br />
 PEP 8 for Python style, and consistent naming in CSS (e.g., BEM) ensures a structured and <br />
 readable codebase.
 Docker best practices, such as minimizing image layers and using efficient <br />